What is the Pediatric Voiding Improvement Program?

 This is a comprehensive program for children and teens with bladder control problems (also known as voiding dysfunction).
 The Department of Pediatric Urology at Stony Brook offers effective and innovative solutions for improving voiding dysfunction.
 Our experts understand that such conditions are sensitive to a child's psychosocial as well as medical impact.

-The visit will start with a thorough evaluation by our pediatric urologist and physician assistant.
-Treatment plans follow a multidisciplinary approach, and involve input from urologists as well as from other pediatric specialists as needed, including pediatric behavioral psychologists.
+The visit will start with a thorough evaluation by our pediatric urologist and nurse practitioner.
+Treatment plans follow a multidisciplinary approach and involve input from urologists as well as from other pediatric specialists as needed, including pediatric behavioral psychologists.
 If constipation is a factor, bowel issues also are addressed.
-As part of Stony Brook Children’s, the scope of expertise available to VIP patients is unparalleled in the region.
+As part of Stony Brook Children’s, the scope of expertise available to voiding improvement program (VIP) patients is unparalleled in the region.

 Address: Technology Park, 24 Research Way, East Setauket, NY 11733

 To schedule an appointment call (631) 444-6270, option 2

 - Recurrent urinary tract infection

 To learn more about specific conditions - Click Here

 Why did you develop the Voiding Improvement Program (VIP) center?

 In our experience, voiding problems are most successfully approached from a perspective that addresses the full range of potential causes – behavioral as well as medical.
 Our program was designed to meet this need.

 What age patients are referred to the VIP center?